LightZam/Qt-Library/README.md

 ```

-if you are linux or windows, change `-android-ndk-host` to your platform setting
+### if you are linux or windows, change `-android-ndk-host` to your platform setting

-`You must use android r10e NDK, because other version will cause bug`
+>`You must use android r10e NDK, because other version will cause bug`

-Add qt.conf to `Qt/android_arm64-v8a/bin/qt.conf`

 ### Change Qt Library location by qt.conf
+* Add qt.conf to `Qt/android_arm64-v8a/bin/qt.conf`
-you are allow to move library everywhere since you put this file.
+* You will be allowed to move library everywhere since you put this file.

 ```
 [Paths]
-Prefix: ..
+Prefix: {the path you want}
 ```